Parks-Laboratory/rqtl_pipeline/batch_mapping/README_MAP.R.md

 ### Including covariates
-* For **additive covariate** "the average phenotype is allowed to be different in the two sexes, but the effect of the putative QTL is assumed to be the same in the two sexes.
+* For **additive covariate** "the average phenotype is allowed to be different in the two sexes, but the effect of the putative QTL is assumed to be the same in the two sexes."
 * For **interactive covariate**,
 "the QTL is allowed to be different in the two sexes."